wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 ```

 Behavior notes:
-- Matching is case-insensitive, but paths must otherwise match exactly (no wildcards on AreaPath).
+- Matching is case-insensitive, but paths must otherwise match exactly (no wildcards on AreaPath/IterationPath).
-- To include multiple sub-areas, list each full path explicitly in the array.
+- To include multiple sub-areas/iterations, list each full path explicitly in the array.
-- Tip: Copy the exact Area Path from a work item or from Project Settings → Boards → Areas.
+- Tip: Copy the exact Area or Iteration Path from a work item or from Project Settings → Boards → Areas or Iterations.
 - Important: In JSON, backslash is an escape character.
-Azure DevOps Area Paths use backslashes (\\) to denote hierarchy.
+Azure DevOps Area and Iteration Paths use backslashes (\\) to denote hierarchy.
 To represent a literal backslash in JSON you must escape it as \\\\.

 ## Credits ##